nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code.md

 **Of course, you should.**

+While I have given you an overview of the advice in the book, there is many more examples and approaches in the book itself!

 You have to deal with Legacy Code every day.
 This is one of the most actionable resources you can find on the topic.

 You might have read (or listed) other books such as Clean Code and Refactoring.
 These are must-reads too.
 But I'd recommend starting with Working Effectively with Legacy Code.